ppy/osu-wiki/wiki/Tournaments/COE/COE_2026/en.md

 Players can join and play any time during this stage, as long as they’ve registered beforehand.

-Players should play each song one time only.
-Scores can be submitted until the playlist closes.
+Players may play the maps at any time before the playlist closes and have a maximum of 16 attempts across the entire playlist.
+Only best score on each map will count.

 The chat will not be monitored.
 Participants are expected to reach the organization through the Discord server during that stage.